This article was first published in Manufacturing Today, and the same has been republished here.

 According to a United Nations Industrial Development Organisation (UNIDO) report, Industry 4.0 could contribute to finding new ways of dealing with significant global challenges, such as climate change, lack of clean energy access, depletion of natural resources, economic stagnation, and reducing the digital divide.

 Industry 4.0 is important not just because it boosts energy efficiency and reduces cost – though every CEO will tell you these are critical areas of focus for his teams.
 Industry 4.0 has a far more significant and broader impact.
 It is a pathway to sustainable development and can help companies meet their Sustainable Development Goals (SDGs).
+Sustainability and Industry 4.0 practices combined together, offers better benefits to the organisation.

 The challenges we face are multifarious – population pressure, climate change, energy security, environmental degradation, water and food availability – to name a few.
 To address them we will have to change our business and production processes, become significantly more energy and resource efficient, and minimize waste.
 Advanced technologies will accelerate this process of transformation and will play a pivotal role in addressing the immediate need of resource conservation and climate change concerns.
 Technologies that support in utilizing renewable energy resources, establishing smart water systems, developing smart grid systems, making efficient public infrastructure producing environmentally friendly materials and products will be crucial to achieve the overall goal of sustainability.
 Industry 4.0 is likely to do this through a combination of technologies like the Internet of Things, artificial intelligence, data analytics, machine learning, 3D printing, among others.